Mahoning Valley Scrappers

 The Mahoning Valley Scrappers are a collegiate summer baseball team of the MLB Draft League.
-They are located in Niles, Ohio, a city in the valley of the Mahoning River, and play their home games at Eastwood Field.
+They are located in Niles, Ohio, a city in the valley of the Mahoning River and play their home games at 7 17 Credit Union Field at Eastwood.
 From 1999 to 2020, they were a Minor League Baseball team that played as members of the New York–Penn League.
 The club was the Class A Short Season affiliate of the Cleveland Indians from its inception until Major League Baseball's reorganization of the minors following the 2020 season.

 In 2004, the Scrappers won the New York–Penn League championship.

+History

+The Mahoning Valley Scrappers were established in 1999 in Niles, Ohio, as a Class A Short-Season franchise in the New York–Penn League.
+The team originated when the New York–Penn League’s Erie SeaWolves franchise relocated to the Mahoning Valley following expansion in the Eastern League.
+The Scrappers were affiliated with the Cleveland Indians (now Cleveland Guardians), serving as a developmental team for newly drafted players entering professional baseball.

+The franchise made an immediate impact in its inaugural 1999 season, finishing with a 43–33 record and winning its division before advancing to the league finals.
+Early success helped establish strong local support, with the team drawing over 200,000 fans in its first season.

+The team transitioned into a founding member of the MLB Draft League in 2021, a collegiate summer league designed to showcase draft-eligible players.